skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 Except the maps to the unknown \
 We whisper those dying breaths \
 In some inane, desperate attempt to say \
-That we never were afraid of those before us
+That we were never once afraid.

 Like so the memory comes and goes \
 Through distant possibilities \